namanshah01/SelfProjects/README.md

 <p>I used polynomial regression to predict the number of cases for next 7 days.
 <p>The souce of the information is given in a text file in the project folder.

-<p>The project is also updated with new .ipynb file, containing :
+The project is also updated with new .ipynb file, containing :
 - Comparision of the predicted data and actual data with a graph
 - The net r-squared value showing the model's efficieny
 - Some extra features